smortime/Honors_Thesis/README.md

 # Value of Twitter
-## Using Text Mining Methods to Gain Insight into the 2016 Presidential Race
+## Using Text Mining Methods to Gain Insight into the 2016 Presidential Race:

 Overview
 =====